samidul-tict/dao/README.md

+# Please ignore Lock.sol & Lock.ts.
+These are sample files.

 # Design Exercises - 1:

 Per project specs there is no vote delegation; it's not possible for Alice to delegate her voting power to Bob, so that when Bob votes he does so with the voting power of both himself and Alice in a single transaction.
 This means for someone's vote to count, that person must sign and broadcast their own transaction every time.
 How would you design your contract to allow for non-transitive vote delegation?